kevroletin/kevroletin.github.io/_drafts/how-tty-works.md

       master      slave
 ```

-Master filehandle is referred as `ptm`, slave filehandle is `pts`.
-A mnemonics
+Master filehandle is referred to as `ptm`, slave filehandle is `pts`.
+The
+pseudo-terminal is abbreviated as `pty` (see `man pty`).
+A mnemonics to remember
-to remember that bash uses a slave filehandle is that bash receives commands
+that bash uses a slave filehandle is that bash receives commands from a user,
-from a user, hence it's being controlled and it's a slave.
-Xterm sends user
+hence it's being controlled and it's a slave.
+Xterm sends user commands hence
-commands hence it's a master.
+it's a master.

 Back to line disciplines.
 Line discipline used for pseudoterminals is
 [drivers/tty/n_tty.c](https://github.com/torvalds/linux/blob/f40ddce88593482919761f74910f42f4b84c004b/drivers/tty/n_tty.c).
 It has many settings which we are going to discuss in detail soon.
+(TODO: check).

 ### Session, background/foreground process groups

 Bash organizes newly spawned processes into process groups.
 Normally, bash and
-all it's children (the processes it spawned) are part of the same session
+all its children (the processes it spawned) are part of the same session
 associated with the same `tty`.
 While executing commands bash marks a single
 process group as a foreground process group of the session.

 session, process group, foreground process group
 * are configured using system calls (so both bash and tty know about them);
 * are used to logically organize processes so that
-* bash using tty behavior can implement job control, keyboard shortcuts to
+* with help of tty bash can implement job control, keyboard shortcuts to
-  interrupt/suspend a running command, and terminating children when terminal
+  interrupt/suspend a running command, and it terminates children when a terminal
-  got closed (with some nuances).
+  gets closed (with some nuances).

-A simple experiment to demonstrate how bash organizes processes into process
+Here is a simple test to demonstrate how bash organizes processes into process
 groups.
 We create a background job `yes | sleep 1h` which consists of two
 processes `yes` and `sleep`.
-Then we execute `ps` which runs in foreground:
+Then we execute `ps` which runs in the foreground:

 ```
 yes | sleep 1h &